timoklein/GenieRedux/README.md

 ```bash
 conda activate genie_redux
 ```

-We trained GenieRedux and GenieRedux-G on 7 A100 GPUs, with batch size 84.
-We provide the settings as we used them in the following instructions, the parameters can be changed according to GPU and memory limitations.

 #### Tokenizer
 To train the tokenizer for on the generated dataset (for 150k iterations), run: